Annual Street Maintenance Project 23-BB: Hamilton Avenue Street Resurfacing

 Description

 The Annual Street Maintenance Project will resurface Hamilton Avenue in Campbell.
 The project is part of the City's Pavement Maintenance Program (PMP) designed to maintain city streets.
-The goal of the project is to extend the useful life of the pavement using asphalt concrete overlay.
+The goal of the project is to extend the useful life of the pavement.

 Upcoming